electron/electron/docs/api/service-workers.md

 #### `serviceWorkers.getAllRunning()`

-Returns `Record<Number, ServiceWorkerInfo>` - A [ServiceWorkerInfo](structures/service-worker-info.md) object where the keys are the service worker version ID and the values are the information about that service worker.
+Returns `Record<number, ServiceWorkerInfo>` - A [ServiceWorkerInfo](structures/service-worker-info.md) object where the keys are the service worker version ID and the values are the information about that service worker.

 #### `serviceWorkers.getFromVersionID(versionId)`

-* `versionId` Number
+* `versionId` number

 Returns [`ServiceWorkerInfo`](structures/service-worker-info.md) - Information about this service worker